Docent: Norway

 The title docent remained in use in the rural colleges (distriktshøgskoler), in the form of college docent (høgskoledosent), which is a position focused on teaching that ranks below professors.
 In the 2000s only a handful of people still held the title college docent.
 In 1995, the college docents received the right to apply for promotion to professor.
 In 2003, the position teaching docent (undervisningsdosent) was introduced.
 The title was changed to just docent (dosent) in 2006, although it is not a successor of the earlier docent position as used in the universities prior to 1985.
 The position is similar to college docent and focused on teaching activities rather than research.

 Both the titles college docent and (teaching) docent are almost exclusively used in the colleges and new universities, and usually not used in the old universities.
 (Teaching) docent is ranked within the state pay grade system as administratively equivalent to the position of professor, but promotion to docent is based on a different set of merits, with more emphasis on teaching qualifications relative to research merits than in professorial appointments.
 Persons holding a permanent position as senior teaching fellow (førstelektor) at a university or university college may apply for promotion to docent.
 After the 2006 changes there are three parallel academic career ladders in Norway, one focused on both research and teaching, one focused on research and one focused on teaching.

 Portugal, Spain, and the Netherlands

 In Portugal, Spain and the Netherlands, docente (Portuguese and Spanish) and docent (Dutch) are a synonym for 'teacher' as well as 'professor', and are widely used across all academic ranks.

 In Spain, an academic with a docent level is one who has been given the accreditation profesor titular de universidad by the National Agency for Quality Assessment and Accreditation (Agencia Nacional de Evaluación de la Calidad y Acreditación, ANECA).
 This is the equivalent to associate professor in the UK or Dozent in Germany.

 The following level evaluated by ANECA is catedrático de universidad, that is 'university professor', according to European standards.

+Latin America

+In Latin America, the term docente is not commonly used as an academic rank or formal title within regional higher-education systems.
+Instead, docente is the standard lexeme used for teacher or instructor at all levels of formal education, from primary and secondary schools to tertiary institutions.
+This term encompasses a broad category of educators rather than signifying a specific academic rank as understood in some European contexts.